 Aang’s ability to shift between light-hearted childishness and deep maturity is what I appreciate most about his character.
 Throughout his development over three seasons, he learns to shoulder the burdens of being the Avatar without losing his inner child.
 His personality is such that even as the most powerful force in the Avatar universe, he will always be a kid at heart, making jewelry, riding various types of animals, and taking mini-vacations with gophers.
 But at the conclusion of his character arc and the narrative, he proves that he is able to step up, push through the obstacles in his path, and do what needs to be done in order to fulfill his duties as the Avatar.

 Aang’s ability to balance his childish wonder and attitude with his responsibilities comes from having a high emotional intelligence quotient.
 He knows and understands himself, yet is not afraid to show emotion and talk out his problems, especially to Katara.
-The show explicitly shows that the few instances in which he tries to wall himself off from others actually lead to the detriment of himself and the ones around him (The Serpent’s Pass & The Awakening).
-Avatar shows that Aang’s high degree of self-awareness and his willingness to establish open and honest channels of communications are his core strengths; with them he is able to move on from the mental guilt of losing his people, and to tackle the daunting challenges that lay in his path.
+The show explicitly shows that the few instances in which he tries to wall himself off from others actually lead to the detriment of himself and those around him (The Serpent’s Pass & The Awakening).
+Avatar shows that Aang’s high degree of self-awareness and his willingness to establish open and honest channels of communications are his core strengths; with them he is able to move on from the mental guilt of losing his people and tackle the daunting challenges that lay in his path.

-What is personally intriguing to me is that Aang manages to eschew many of the traits that define the majority of male protagonists in favour of being a balanced and emotionally mature individual.
+What’s personally intriguing to me is that Aang manages to eschew many of the traits that define the majority of male protagonists in favour of being a balanced and emotionally mature individual.
 As an Air Nomad monk, he values teachings, experiences, and relationships over material goods; the objects he genuinely treasures are things that remind him of his past and his connection to the world.
 As a pacifist, he uses force only in the defense of self and others, as a regrettable necessity, understanding that an aggressive attitude only perpetuates an escalating cycle of retaliation and resentment.
-He never revels in the act of violence itself, being constantly afraid at the unintended devastation that his uncontrolled Avatar spirit would unleash upon the world.
+He never revels in the act of violence itself, being constantly afraid at the devastation that his uncontrolled Avatar spirit would unleash upon the world.

-Here is a scrawny bald vegetarian boy who saves the world, born with great power but does not revel in its use.
+Here’s a scrawny bald vegetarian boy who saves the world, born with great power but does not revel in its use.
 Instead, he constantly demonstrates empathy towards others, is not afraid to show emotions and rely on others, and is a genuinely nice, considerate, and worldly individual.
 Aang is as nontraditional and unconventional a male hero in today’s Western popular culture as one can get, and a much-needed positive role model for children and adults alike.
 We need more depictions of heroes in popular media who can be balanced and emotionally mature, acting as leaders for change by being strong and sustainable from within.

 Moral Courage: Forging One’s Own Path